The Geometry of Reasoning: Flowing Logics in Representation Space: Additional Experiments

 \section{Additional Experiments}

-We additionally evaluate LLaMA3~\cite{llama3} and more Qwen3~\cite{qwen3} models (1.7B, 4B) to test robustness under the same experimental settings as in \cref{sec:llms}.
+\paragraph{More Similarity Heatmap.} We additionally evaluate LLaMA3~\cite{llama3} and more Qwen3~\cite{qwen3} models (1.7B, 4B) to test robustness under the same experimental settings as in \cref{sec:llms}.
 The results (\cref{fig:similarity_qwen3_1_7b,fig:similarity_qwen3_4b,fig:similarity_llama3_8b}) confirm that our findings generalize across model sizes and families.

+\paragraph{$C^1$ Continuity Test.} In \cref{hyp:smooth_repre_traj}, we posit that the discrete trajectory admits an underlying $C^1$ interpolation.
+This assumption serves to make the geometric framework well-defined; it does \emph{not} assert that the model’s internal computation unfolds in continuous time.
+Consequently, a rigorous empirical verification of $C^1$-regularity is impossible: language inputs are discrete, and the sequence index cannot be made infinitesimally small, as differentiability would require.
+Instead, we provide finite-difference–based smoothness diagnostics to illustrate that the observed embedding trajectory behaves consistently with this assumption.
+For a context-cumulative trajectory $Y = [y_1, \dots, y_T]$ (\cref{def:trajectory}), we form velocities $v_t = y_{t+1} - y_t$ and examine their magnitudes $\|v_t\|$.
+As shown in \cref{fig:speed_cos}, the velocity norm behave consistently across the same MATH500 problem with six different answers presented in \cref{fig:reasoning_flow_and_mapping}, exhibiting no abrupt jumps.
+This provides visual support for the plausibility of our smooth-flow assumption.
+A more precise and formal theoretical justification is provided in \cref{sec:geo_foundation}.